KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

 These previews can be used in the main application, to show users how the keyboard will look for different settings, styles, themes, etc.

-You can read more about previews in the <doc:Previews-Article> article.
+See the <doc:Previews-Article> article for more information.